aws-samples/sample-fixed-schema-response-mcp/fixed_schema_mcp_server/docs/schema/README.md

-# Schema Definition Guide
+# Schema Definition Guide for FastMCP Edition

 ## Introduction

-The Fixed Schema Response MCP Server uses JSON Schema to define the structure of responses.
-This guide explains how to create and use schemas to ensure consistent, structured responses from language models.
+The Fixed Schema Response MCP Server (FastMCP Edition) uses JSON Schema to define the structure of responses.
+This guide explains how to create and use schemas to ensure consistent, structured responses from AWS Bedrock Claude.

 ## Schema File Format